drkane/find-that-charity-scrapers/readme.md

 ## Other settings

-By default, the `HTTPCACHE` extension is enabled, with resources cached for one week.
+By default, the `HTTPCACHE` extension is enabled, with resources cached for three hours.
-This means that any data downloaded or websites visited are cached for one week to prevent overload of the sites.
+This means that any data downloaded or websites visited are cached for three hours to prevent overload of the sites.
 This means it is relatively risk-free to rerun scraping after adjusting other settings for e.g. saving to a database.
 These settings can be changed if needed.